-Therefore, you need to listen between the lines of what they are saying and identify not only the cause for their behaviour, but also the underlying rationale they are using.
+Therefore, you need to listen between the lines of what they are saying and identify not only the cause for their behaviour but also the underlying rationale they are using.
 If they are complaining, listen to what’s behind it.
-If they are being unreasonable, listen to their point of view.
-Get a clear picture of what they are trying to say
+If they’re being unreasonable, listen to their point of view.
+Get a clear picture of what they are trying to say.

-Unless you are personally at fault (in which case a sincere apology can go a long way to start with) dealing with a difficult customer can become a whole lot easier if you recognise they are not getting on at you personally.
+Unless you are personally at fault (in which case a sincere apology can go a long way to start with) dealing with difficult customers can become a whole lot easier if you recognise they are not getting on at you personally.
 Maybe it’s a system fault, or a delivery issue, or simply a product issue.
-If you can detach yourself from the situation and view it dispassionately, you give your self a better chance to deal with the difficult customer.
+If you can detach yourself from the situation and view it dispassionately, you give your self a better chance to deal with the difficult customers.

 When an angry customer is talking to you face to face or on the phone, they often don’t explain things in a logical sequence, or they may miss out pertinent facts and information.
 Listening to the facts and clarifying exactly what the situation is can make the difficult customer feel listened to and that you actually care about helping them.

 Very often, handling difficult customers can become easier if we consider what action they are wanting us to take.
 As soon as you have the full details, having listened carefully and identified the real situation by cutting through the emotional rhetoric, you could say something like ‘Thank you for telling me this, and I would now like to look at what options we have in going forward’.
 What does this do?
 It shows the difficult customer you have their interests at heart and it switched the conversation around from them having the centre-stage to you now working on what would be the necessary next steps to rectify what might have gone wrong in this case.

 7) Explain what you can and can’t do and be open to discussing further options